Honkai Impact 3rd: Others

-A character used for bridging the game world and the players.
+Ai is a character used for bridging the game world and the players.
 She is seen fixing bugs in the game with her three miniature copies, referred to as the "Ai"s in the Honkai Salvation Log event, where she acts as the administrator of the game.
 She has the ability to concentrate all the Captain's willpower throughout "parallel dimensions."